mroderick/guidelines/release-process/README.md

 ```
 sawyer -u <GitHub username> lystable/<repository> v0.1.3 v0.2.0
 ```
-- Add the output to the beginning of the CHANGELOG.md file
+- Add the new change log to the start of CHANGELOG.md
-- Remove the PR from the changelog which is the previous release PR
+- Read through it and make sure it is sensible and correct
 - Check the repository's own RELEASE.md file to see if there are additional steps for this repository
 - Push it upstream as normal
 ```